anchittandon/Disaster-prediction/README.md

 # Summary
-Training the model on previous data.
+1.Training the model on previous data.

-Taking USER's Location from the APP.
+2.Taking USER's Location from the APP.
-Running the algo at back-end
+3.Running the algo at back-end
-Predicting the chances of flood.
+4.Predicting the chances of flood.
-Notifying the User.
+5.Notifying the User.

 # Conclusion